 There are even some who expect to return to work the day after their last treatment and find themselves shocked that they may need more time away to recover.
 It is important for you to consider these possibilities for your own recovery process.
 You may want to plan for additional time away from work, for additional childcare or pet care assistance, or to simply not commit yourself to active experiences for a period of time after your treatment will end.
 This will allow you to focus on what your body needs rather than to try to push it too hard too quickly and end up exhausted and/or frustrated.

-Long term effects of treatment
+Long term treatment effects

 The first thing that some want to do is to toast the end of their battle with the hepatitis C virus.
 Doctors recommend not drinking any alcohol while the virus is present, both because it can cause the virus to replicate much more quickly and because alcohol can lower the efficacy of the medication.
 However, even after the virus is gone, doctors do not recommend consuming any alcohol.
 This is largely related to the healing process of the liver.